Check (chess): Getting out of check

 If a king is placed in double check, the king must get out of both checks on the following move.
 Since it is impossible to capture both checking pieces or block both lines of attack in a single move, a double check can be escaped only by moving the king.
-The king itself, however, can capture one of the checking pieces or another enemy piece if it brings the king into safety.
-If none of these possibilities can remove the check, then the king is checkmated and the game is lost.

 Types of checks

 Sometimes a given check is part of a chess tactic such as a fork, a skewer, or a discovered attack on another piece.
 In some cases, a check can be used to defend against such tactics.

 There are also a few more special types of check: